Cranial Adjusting Therapy

 Cranial adjustments restore alignment to the bones in the head and face through precise pressure applied by the doctor’s hands or an adjusting instrument over or near the junctions (sutures) of the bones.

-Who would benefits from cranial adjustments?
+Who would benefit from cranial adjusting therapy?

 Anyone that has suffered any kind of trauma to the head should be examined for misalignments in the cranial bones, especially if the injured person experiences unrelated health problems after a head injury.
-Cranial adjusting can also benefit those people with:
+Cranial adjusting therapy can also benefit those with:

 - ADD, ADHD